Puridech/thai-food-recognition/data/foods/khao_soi_en.md

 ### Cooking Instructions

+**Step 1: Prepare curry paste**
-1. **Prepare curry paste** - Soak dried chilies in warm water until soft, about 15-20 minutes.
+Soak dried chilies in warm water until soft, about 15-20 minutes.
 Place softened chilies, shallots, garlic, galangal, lemongrass, cilantro roots, white pepper, cumin, turmeric, curry powder, and shrimp paste in a blender or mortar.
 Grind until you achieve a smooth, fine paste.
 Add a little water if needed to help blend.

-2. **Fry curry paste and cook meat** - Heat a pot over medium heat.
+**Step 2: Fry curry paste and cook meat**
+Heat a pot over medium heat.
 Add thick coconut cream and 2 tablespoons oil.
 Stir-fry until coconut cream separates and oil appears.
 Add the prepared curry paste and fry until fragrant with pungent spice aromas rising, about 5-7 minutes.
 Add chicken drumsticks or beef and turn to coat thoroughly with curry paste.
 Add 2 cups chicken stock or water.
 Bring to a boil, then reduce heat and simmer for 30-40 minutes until chicken or beef is tender.

-3. **Add coconut milk and season** - Once meat is tender, pour in remaining coconut milk and stir to combine.
+**Step 3: Add coconut milk and season**
+Once meat is tender, pour in remaining coconut milk and stir to combine.
 Season with fish sauce, palm sugar, tamarind paste, and dark soy sauce.
 Simmer for another 10-15 minutes until curry thickens and flavors meld beautifully.
 Taste - you should have balanced spicy, sweet, salty flavors with rich coconut creaminess.
 The curry should be reddish-brown, thick, and richly aromatic.

-4. **Boil and fry noodles** - Bring water to a boil.
+**Step 4: Boil and fry noodles**
+Bring water to a boil.
 Add most of the egg noodles (250g) and boil until cooked, about 2-3 minutes.
 Drain and set aside.
 For the remaining noodles (50g), deep-fry in hot oil until crispy and golden.
 Drain excess oil.
 These crispy fried noodles will be used as a topping.

+**Step 5: Assemble the dish**
-5. **Assemble the dish** - Place boiled noodles in serving bowls.
+Place boiled noodles in serving bowls.
 Ladle hot Khao Soi curry over the noodles.
 Add chicken pieces or beef.
 Top with crispy fried noodles.

+**Step 6: Arrange condiments**
-6. **Arrange condiments** - Serve with pickled shallots, chopped pickled mustard greens, lime wedges, chili oil, and fresh vegetables.
+Serve with pickled shallots, chopped pickled mustard greens, lime wedges, chili oil, and fresh vegetables.
 Let diners add according to preference.

+**Step 7: How to eat**
-7. **How to eat** - Squeeze lime juice, add pickled shallots, pickled mustard greens, and chili according to taste.
+Squeeze lime juice, add pickled shallots, pickled mustard greens, and chili according to taste.
 Mix everything together, then enjoy both soft and crispy noodles simultaneously to experience the contrasting textures.

 ### Cooking Time

-- **Prep time**: 20-30 minutes (including soaking chilies and making curry paste)
+- Prep time: 20-30 minutes (including soaking chilies and making curry paste)
-- **Cook time**: 50-60 minutes (including simmering meat)
+- Cook time: 50-60 minutes (including simmering meat)
-- **Total time**: 70-90 minutes (1-1.5 hours)
+- Total time: 70-90 minutes (1-1.5 hours)

 ### Difficulty Level

-⭐⭐⭐⭐☆ (Moderately Difficult)
+⭐⭐⭐⭐☆ (4/5 stars) - Moderately Difficult

 ### 💡 Tips and Notes